 The term "selective harvest" is thrown around pretty loosely these days.
-Most of the time it means entering the forest to cut the best and most valuable trees of a few species and leave the rest, leaving the forest naturally "downgraded".
+Most of the time it means entering the forest to cut the best and most valuable trees of a few species and leave the rest, leaving the forest "downgraded".
 Not at Rajala Forestry and MTM.

 Rajala Forestry is building on 5 generations of Great North Woods experience to develop the practice of Ecological Forestry in the private sector.
 We put it into practice every day.
 Our harvests are carefully planned to mimic the frequency and scale of natural ecological disturbances; specifically wind, fire, precipitation, native insects, and native diseases.